International Council for Evangelical Theological Education

 The International Council for Evangelical Theological Education (ICETE) is an evangelical Christian international organization of bible colleges.
 It is a member of the World Evangelical Alliance.

 History

 The organization has its origins in a project of regional evangelical theological institute networks in the 1970s.
 In 1980, it was officially founded by the Theological Commission of the World Evangelical Alliance.
-In 2023, it had 850 member schools in 113 countries.
+In 2025, it had 850 member schools in 113 countries and 80,000 students.

 Governance

 The governance of the organization is ensured by a director and regional directors in the 8 Continental Regions Members.

 Affiliations

 The organization is a member of the World Evangelical Alliance.